MLB 2018 Preview: Five National League storylines to watch

 There was little left to the imagination in the National League last season.

-The Los Angeles Dodgers were the best team in baseball from May onwards, and they coasted to their first World Series berth since 1988.
+The Dodgers were the best team in baseball from May on, and they more or less coasted to their first World Series berth since 1988.
 Things may not be quite as simple this year though as every playoff team from a year ago got better, and several dark horses improved their rosters as well.

 Here are five storylines to keep track of when the season opens Thursday.

-4. Just how bad will the Miami Marlins be?
+4. Just how bad will the Marlins be?
 There's no way around it, the Marlins are tanking and they're not being coy about it.
-They traded away the NL MVP in Giancarlo Stanton and the rest of their outfield in All-Star Marcell Ozuna and Yelich.
+They traded away the NL MVP in Giancarlo Stanton and the rest of their outfield in All-Star Marcell Ozuna and Christian Yelich.
 They lost their best players and got back little in return.
-Oh and their two best players - Starlin Castro and J.T.
-Realmuto - have openly asked to be traded.
+Oh, yeah, and their two best players (Starlin Castro and J.T.
+Realmuto) have openly asked to be traded.
 This season could be rough for Miami.

 5. Will the Dodgers regress?
 The Dodgers look like a great team on paper this year.
 They return just about everyone from their World Series team last year and look primed to win the West for the sixth year in a row.
 However, Chris Taylor, Alex Wood and Cody Bellinger all had fantastic years and may be due for a regression.
 On the other hand, they could go nuts again, but odds are they do take a minor step back.
 Will that affect their win total?